eddiejibson/dubium/README.md

 Dubium works both in the browser and with node.

-For browser use, either host the dubium.js file yourself (located in the `dist/` directory or [download the current release here](https://github.com/eddiejibson/dubium/releases)) or use a CDN (and, yes, it's free):
+For browser use, either host the dubium.js file yourself (located in the `dist/` directory or you can [download the current release here](https://github.com/eddiejibson/dubium/releases)) or use a CDN (and, yes, it's free):

 ```html
 <script src="https://cdn.jsdelivr.net/npm/dubium@0.0.8/dist/dubium.min.js"></script>